Selective calling

 In a conventional, analog two-way radio system, a standard radio has noise squelch or carrier squelch, which allows a radio to receive all transmissions.
 Selective calling is used to address a subset of all two-way radios on a single radio frequency channel.
 Where more than one user is on the same channel (co-channel users), selective calling can address a subset of all receivers or can direct a call to a single radio.
 Selective calling features fit into two major categories—individual calling and group calling.
 Individual calls generally have longer time-constants: it takes more air-time to call an individual radio unit than to call a large group of radios.

 Selective calling is akin to the use of a lock on a door.
 A radio with carrier squelch is unlocked and will let any signal in.
 Selective calling locks out all signals except ones with the correct "key", in this case a specific digital code.
-Selective calling systems can overlap; a radio may have (group call) and DTMF individual calling.
+Selective calling systems can overlap; e.g. a radio may have CTCSS and DTMF calling.

 Selective calling prevents the user from hearing others on a shared channel.
 It does not eliminate interference from co-channel users (other users on the same radio channel).
 If two users try to talk at the same time, the signal will be affected by the other party using the channel.

 Some selective calling systems experience falsing.
 In other words, the decoder activates when a valid signal is not present.
 Falsing may come from a maintenance problem or poor engineering.